A sustainable industry

 TAC’s and quotas

-The Danish fishmeal and fish oil industry fully complies with the EU fisheries management, which is based on maximum sustainable yield (MSY), a long-term management system designed to ensure the exploitation of living marine resources in sustainable economic, environmental and social conditions.
+The Danish fishmeal and fish oil industry is fully aligned with the EU fisheries management, adhering to the principles of maximum sustainable yield (MSY).
+This long-term management approach is designed to ensure the exploitation of marine resources is conducted in a manner that is economically, environmentally, and socially sustainable.

-TACs (Total Allowable Catches) are decided by the Council of Fisheries Ministers on the basis of a proposal from the European Commission.
-This proposal is based on scientific advice from the International Council for the Exploration of the Sea (ICES) and the Scientific, Technical and Economic Committee (STECF) – a group of independent scientists established to advise the Commission on all aspects of fisheries policy.
+The determination of Total Allowable Catches (TACs) lies within the purview of the Council of Fisheries Ministers, relying on a proposal from the European Commission.
+This proposal is rooted in scientific counsel provided by the International Council for the Exploration of the Sea (ICES) and the Scientific, Technical, and Economic Committee (STECF).
+The latter comprises independent scientists tasked with advising the Commission on various facets of fisheries policy.

-In the EU and Europe quota settings on small pelagic fish species are based on scientific advice from ICES – to read the latest ICES advice click here
+In the EU and Europe, quota settings for small pelagic fish species are meticulously guided by scientific recommendations from ICES.
+For the latest ICES advice, interested parties can refer to this resource here